X

 Back on the Food Wagon at Mercado de San Miguel

-I’m going to generously assume you’re still nursing a mild hangover this morning, so what better way to sort it out than at Mercado de San Miguel.
 Browse the food options and pick up some jamón snacks, or check the mozzarella bar to see all the different ways you never knew mozzarella could be eaten.
 Some people say a beer helps clear your hangover right up; I, of course, completely agree wouldn’t personally know anything about that, but beer and wine are definitely available at the market as well.

-The mozzarella bar at Mercado de San Miguel – one of the best things to do in madrid.
+The mozzarella bar at Mercado de San Miguel – one of the best things to do in Madrid.

 Stroll Through Parque del Buen Retiro